halahad86/jp-morgan-tech-test/README.md

 Future changes:

-- satisfy reporting requirements
-- build in testing
+- build in more testing
 - determine intended interface (can perform a small refactor if singular JSON messages for example)